 Imagine a world in which you actually look forward to your time getting to the office.

 The average American spends 26.9 minutes commuting both to and from work—and this figure only continues to rise annually.
-Still, that must sound like a dream to those in metropolises like New York, where the average one-way transit time is 37 minutes.
-For 14 million Americans, that time can clock in at over an hour.

 “Many clients find that long commutes adversely affects employee happiness and productivity,” says Phil Sofia, VP of Sales at SquareFoot.
 “That’s why we advise clients to heavily weigh convenience and ease of access as they consider where to set up shop.”
 But unless yours is a virtual office, getting to work likely requires some time in a vehicle.
 We’re here to tell you that time doesn’t need to be unpleasant.
 Rather, it can give you an opportunity to do the following:

 Think of the morning commute as a chance to get a jump on the day: List daily goals and to-dos, respond to emails, and make your shopping list.
 If you’re having trouble getting started, reward yourself with some downtime (Candy Crush, social media, etc.) after accomplishing a task.